Governors

 Co-opted Member on the Audit and Risk Committee

-Jane is a chartered accountant who has worked as an education and charity specialist for over 25 years focusing solely on advising clients in these sectors.
-During this time she has worked with a number of Welsh Futher Education colleges, academy trusts and independent schools together with a variety of charities and other not for profit organisations.
+Jane is a chartered accountant who has worked as an education and charity specialist for over 25 years.
 She is currently a senior manager in the Charity and Education team at WR Partners, a local accountancy firm.
+During her career, Jane has worked with a number of Further Education colleges, academy trusts, independent schools, a variety of charities and other not for profit organisations.

-In her spare time Jane enjoys walking her border terriers,supporting Wrexham FC and is currently learning how to play golf.
+In her spare time Jane enjoys walking, learning how to play golf, and is an avid supporter of Wrexham AFC.

 Learn more